cfn-modules/dynamodb-table/README.md

 ## Limitations

-* Secure: Backups are not enabled
+* Secure: DynamoDB table is not backed up